sagemathinc/cocalc-doc/source/account-settings.rst

 Quantity and Type
 -----------------

 For **Quantity**, enter the number of projects or students.
 This will be the maximum number of concurrently running projects that can use the license.
-Upgrades are applied to projects as they start, and released when projects start.
+Upgrades are applied to projects as they start, and released when projects stop.
 In a typical course, there is one project per student, plus a project for the instructor(s) and a shared project for the entire class to collaborate in.
 If your course has students working in groups,  then you might provide one project for each group (plus the instructor), instead of one per student.

-For **Type**, enter the upgrades for each project.
-Usually, ``Member hosting`` is selected, because major reason for upgrading is to move your work off the heavily-loaded trial servers.
+For **Type**, enter the quota for each project.
+Usually, ``Member hosting`` is selected, because a major reason for upgrading is to move your work off the heavily-loaded trial servers.
 You might not select ``Member hosting`` if you plan to add a license to projects that already have Member hosting, to provide additional resources.
+Another reason to not select ``Member hosting`` is if you want to run a computation and need more memory or CPU, but are fine with using the spare cycles on the trial servers; combined with ``Always running``, this can be very powerful and affordable.

 .. figure:: img/account-settings/buy-lic-2.png
      :width: 90%